 - Respond faster and better to disasters

-- It will add to, not replace, national capacities
+- Will add to, not replace, national capacities